coding-panda/panda-pods-repeater-field/README.txt

 = 1.4.10 - 30th March 2021 =
 * add: When displaying labels with admin columns, if it is a simple relationship, display labels instead of values.
+* fix: A bug when using PHP 8

 == Upgrade Notice ==